 What Do Spiders Eat?

+the house spider diet includes any insect that flies or crawls, including ants, bees, mosquitoes, cockroaches, centipedes, aphids, flies and beetles.
 Most common house spiders in the UK are predators and will control the population of other insects inside your home.
-They capture and eat live prey or recently deceased in their webs.

 Woodlice tend to inhabit moist places both in your home garden.
 While not all spider species would eat these creatures, there are one species that feeds primarily on woodlice.
 It’s the Woodlouse spider.